Anne of Green Gables (1979 TV series)

 As with the novels, the animated version of Anne is beloved in Japan to this day.
-The "DVD Memorial BOX set" for Region 2 was released on August 22, 2008, and a Blu-Ray of the series was released in Japan on March 26, 2014.
 An anime series that serves as a prequel to the series, Kon'nichiwa Anne: Before Green Gables, premiered on April 5, 2009, in Japan.

-Story
+Plot

-Anne Shirley is a girl raised in an orphanage.
-Anne is accidentally sent to Miss Marilla Cuthbert and Mr. Matt Cuthbert, who had originally requested a boy.
+Anne Shirley is a 11-year-old girl raised in an orphanage.
+Anne is accidentally sent to Miss Marilla Cuthbert and Mr. Matthew Cuthbert, who had originally requested a boy.
 Miss Marilla is surprised at first.
 After Marilla learns of Anne's sad past, Anne gradually becomes an irreplaceable member of the Cuthbert family.

-Summary
+Cast and characters

+Production

 The anime was directed by Isao Takahata.
-He chose to hold this version very true to the original source material, although his two previous works (Heidi, Girl of the Alps and 3000 Leagues in Search of Mother) had been adapted and altered.
+He chose to hold this version true to the original source material, although his two previous works (Heidi, Girl of the Alps and 3000 Leagues in Search of Mother) had been adapted and altered.

+Montgomery's novel was already extremely popular in Japan at the time of production, having been first introduced to Japanese readers in 1952 through Hanako Muraoka's translation.
+However, the screenwriters decided to use Taeko Kamiyama's 1973 translation, as it was considered more faithful to the original text.

+By the late 1970s, Anne of Green Gables was widely seen in Japan as a "girls' book," a perception shared by Isao Takahata when first approached to adapt it.
+Initially uninterested and doubtful about its suitability for animation due to its dialogue-heavy and uneventful nature, Takahata reluctantly accepted the project, partly due to internal studio politics.
+However, as he delved deeper into the novel, he grew to appreciate its subtlety and found it an engaging creative challenge.
+This contrasted with other staff members—like Masahiro Ioka and Yoshifumi Kondō—who were already fans of the book.

+In July 1978, Isao Takahata, Yoshifumi Kondō, and the production team traveled to Prince Edward Island, Canada, to conduct research for Anne of Green Gables.
+They visited key locations like the Green Gables house and Orwell Corner Historic Village, taking photos, sketches, and notes to capture the landscape, architecture, and atmosphere of the late 19th century.
+Soil samples were even brought back to Japan to ensure accurate color reproduction.
+This trip provided essential visual reference material, contributing significantly to the historical authenticity of the anime.

 Hayao Miyazaki did the scene setting and layout.
 Previously, he had worked on 3000 Leagues in Search of Mother, although he left the production and Nippon Animation after the first 15 episodes.
 Miyazaki noticed a difference in Takahata's philosophy of animation; Takahata stuck to controlled, realistic acting at the time, similar to his former work.
 Miyazaki had not intended to do other work with Takahata, but he had also not planned on becoming independent at this stage of his career.